Philippe Jamet

-Philippe Jamet (born 12 May 1961) is a French engineer and professor, member of the Academy of Technologies.
-Director general of the Institut Mines-Télécom from July 15, 2014 to the 1st of September 2019, he is honorary president of the Conférence des Grandes écoles.
+Philippe Jamet (born 12 May 1961) is a French engineer and academic.
+He is a member of the Academy of Technologies.
+He served as Director General of the Institut Mines-Télécom from July 15, 2014 to the 1st of September 2019 and is an honorary president of the Conférence des Grandes écoles.

 Biography

-Philippe Jamet was born in Rennes on May 12, 1961.
-He graduated in Civil Mining Engineer (class of 1981) and doctor in quantitative hydrology and hydrogeology (1991) from the École nationale supérieure des mines de Paris (now Mines Paris - PSL).
-In 1999, he obtained an habilitation in environmental sciences at Pierre and Marie Curie University.
+Jamet was born in Rennes on May 12, 1961.
+He graduated as a Civil Mining Engineer in 1981 from the École nationale supérieure des mines de Paris (now Mines Paris - PSL).
+He later earned a doctorate in quantitative hydrology and hydrogeology in 1991.
+In 1999, he obtained an habilitation in environmental sciences from Pierre and Marie Curie University.

-From September 2008 to July 2014, he was director of the École nationale supérieure des mines de Saint-Étienne and from June 2013 till June 2015 President of the Conférence des Grandes écoles.
+From September 2008 to July 2014, Jamet served as director of the École nationale supérieure des mines de Saint-Étienne.
+He was President of the Conférence des Grandes écoles from June 2013 to June 2015.

-In the same time, he is director of the Institut Mines-Télécom.
-Then he is Dean of the Paris School of Business from July 2014 till January 2024.
-On 15 February 2024, he is appointed Director General of IONIS Education Group, replacing Yves Poilane.
+He was appointed Director General of the Institut Mines-Télécom.
+From July 2014 to January 2024, he served as Dean of the Paris School of Business.
+On 15 February 2024, he was appointed Director General of the IONIS Education Group, succeeding Yves Poilane.